ogerardin/back2back/README.md

 Configuring as a Windows service
 --------------------------------
 The archive comes with a copy of [NSSM](http://nssm.cc).
-To install back2back daemon as a Windows service, just run:
+To install back2back daemon as a Windows service, run:

     installService.bat